Statement of purpose for graduate school

 Revise, edit, proofread

 Your statement of purpose isn’t only about the content—it’s also a chance to show that you can express yourself fluently, confidently and coherently in writing.
-Spend plenty of time checking and revising your text before you submit.
+Spend plenty of time revising, editing and proofreading your text before you submit.

 Make sure you stay within the recommended length, and check if there are any specific formatting requirements.
 If not, use a standard 12pt font, 1-inch margins and 1.5 line spacing.